actionjdjackson/fetch_coding_exercise/README.md

     and then **Close**.
     4. Click **Close** to end the installation.

 - Required Python packages installed.
-You can install them using `pip3 install -r requirements.txt` or, in some cases you can use `pip install -r requirements.txt`
+The only one not included in python is selenium webdriver.
+You can install it using `pip3 install selenium` or, after you clone the repo, run: `pip3 install -r requirements.txt`

-- Configuration file (`config.json`) with optional settings
+- Configuration file (`config.json`) with valid optional settings.
+This will be visible in the repo's main directory after you clone the repository.

 ---